-Pentosidine represents one of the well-characterized members of advanced glycation end products (AGEs) that are formed during spontaneous reaction of pentoses with free amino groups such as lysine and arginine.
-It is apparent that beside non-enzymatic glycation, oxidative stress, and inflammatory processes significantly accelerate formation of AGEs.
-Pentosidine has been found in a variety of human tissues where it forms both adducts and intermolecular cross-links, which are suggested to be the link between tissue damage and aging process (Sell and Monnier 1989).
-AGEs accumulation is associated with several age-related diseases including diabetes mellitus (Dyer et al 1993, Monnier et al 1992), renal failure (Miyata et al 1996), or Alzheimer disease (Smith et al 1994).
+Pentosidine represents one of the wellcharacterized members of advanced glycation endproducts (AGEs) that are formed during spontaneous reaction of pentoses with free amino groups such as lysine and arginine.
+It is apparent that beside nonenzymatic glycation, oxidative stress, and inflammatory processes significantly accelerate the formation of AGEs.
+Pentosidine has been found in a variety of human tissues where it forms both adducts and intermolecular crosslinks, which are suggested to be the link between tissue damage and the aging process (Sell and Monnier 1989).
+AGEs accumulation is associated with several age-related diseases including diabetes mellitus (Monnier et al. 1992, Dyer et al. 1993), renal failure (Miyata et al. 1996), or